jshah/jshah.github.io/_posts/2020-08-24-a-developers-guide-to-processes.md

 ### Stack

 The stack is used for local variables.
-Space on the stack is reserved for local variables when they are declared, and the space is freed up when the variables go out of scope.
+Space on the stack is reserved for local variables when declared, and space is freed up when the variables go out of scope.

 > Note that the stack and the heap start at opposite ends of a process's free space and grow towards each other.
 If they ever meet, then either a stack overflow error will occur, or else a call to `new` or `malloc` will fail due to insufficient memory available.